The Simplicity of Physical Laws: Epistemic Fundamentality

-Finally, our discussion is relevant to the problem(s) of ratbag idealism. \cite[\S5.6]{hall2009humean} suggests that, facing the problem that the simplicity criterion in the BSA is too subjective, Lewis and other Humeans can ``perform a nifty judo move.''
-If non-Humeans regard simplicity as an epistemic guide to laws, ``central facts of normative epistemology are \textit{also} up to us.''
-Hall argues that this is more objectionable than the ratbag idealism of BSA.
-A defender of BSA may reasonably embrace ratbag idealism and take laws to be pragmatic tools to structure our investigation of the world.
-With that viewpoint, we can expect that what laws are is somewhat up to us.
-However, there is no reason on non-Humeanism why epistemological and normative facts should be up to us.
-So the non-Humeans face a worse problem of ratbag idealism.
-My analysis suggests that both Humeans and non-Humeans need to adopt fairly strong epistemological principles such as PNS.
-Unless Humeans retreat to anti-realism about the mosaic (including its microscopic structure and unexplored regions of spacetime), they cannot avoid the problem that ``central facts of normative epistemology'' may be up to us.
+Finally, this discussion connects to an on-going debate about "ratbag idealism." \cite[\S5.6]{hall2009humean} argues that, given the concern that the simplicity criterion in BSA is too subjective, Lewis and other Humeans can "perform a nifty judo move" by shifting the burden onto non-Humeans.
+If non-Humeans treat simplicity as an epistemic guide to laws, then, Hall suggests, they must accept that central facts of normative epistemology are also up to us.
+According to Hall, this is an even greater concession than the ratbag idealism of BSA.
+A defender of BSA might embrace ratbag idealism, treating laws as pragmatic tools for structuring our investigation of the world.
+From that perspective, it makes sense that what we consider to be ``laws'' is, to some degree, shaped by our pragmatic interests.
+However, this argument does not apply as easily to non-Humeanism.
+There is no compelling reason within non-Humeanism to accept that fundamental epistemological and normative facts should be "up to us" in the same way.
+Thus, if Hall's reasoning were correct, non-Humeans would face an even more extreme form of ratbag idealism than Humeans.

+My analysis in this paper suggests that both Humeans and non-Humeans ultimately rely on strong epistemic principles such as PNS.
+Humeans cannot escape the problem that "central facts of normative epistemology" may be up to us unless they retreat into anti-realism about the mosaic---denying that the microscopic structure of the world, including unexplored regions of spacetime, is real.
+Since Humeans, too, require PNS for theory choice, they cannot execute the "nifty judo move" without undermining their own position.